The best laptop deals in the Amazon Spring Sale 2023

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-The best laptop deals in the Amazon Spring Sale 2023 on ASUS, Lenovo and more
+The best Amazon laptop deals in the Amazon Spring Sale 2023 on Dell, Lenovo, Apple and more

 We’re tracking the biggest discounts on top brands, such as Asus, Lenovo and Huawei

-Amazon’s Spring Sale event is now in full swing, bringing discounts to everything from laptops, speakers and smart home tech to furniture, fashion and beauty products.
+The final day of Amazon’s Spring Sale event is now here, bringing the last round of discounts on everything from laptops, speakers and smart home tech to furniture, fashion and beauty products.

-While not as grand as the retailer’s annual, 48-hour Prime Day event – which is still due in summer – the Spring Sale sees thousands of tech products reduced in price from Monday 27 March to Wednesday 29 March.
+While not as grand as the retailer’s annual, 48-hour Prime Day event – which is still due in summer – the Spring Sale has seen thousands of tech products reduced in price from Monday 27 March to today, Wednesday 29 March.
 And, unlike Amazon Prime Day, you don’t need to be a Prime member to access the deals.

 Discounted laptops are a popular item in the Amazon Spring Sale.
 We’re seeing offers on devices from top brands such as Lenovo and Huawei, so, if you’re in the market for a new laptop, this might be your opportunity to pick up one of the best laptops of 2023 on the cheap.

-To help you make the most of the Amazon Spring Sale, your dedicated team of IndyBest experts are on hand to guide you through the offers and bring you the genuine deals on a platter, so you can be sure you’re getting a decent discount rather than a dud.
+To help you make the most of the last leg of the Amazon Spring Sale, your dedicated team of IndyBest experts are on hand to guide you through the offers and bring you genuine deals on a platter, so you can be sure you’re getting one of the best Amazon laptop deals, rather than a dud.

-Amazon’s Spring Sale starts at 6pm on Monday 27 March and finishes at midnight on Wednesday 29 March.
-Spanning three days, the event is longer than Amazon’s annual 48-hour Prime Day sale.
-The official dates for Prime Day 2023 haven’t been announced yet, but it’s expected to fall in mid-July.

 Laptops don’t get much more affordable than this.
-A Chromebook designed by trusted brand Asus, this basic model runs on the lightweight Chrome operating system, meaning it can’t run regular Windows software, but boots up almost instantly and doesn’t get bogged down in unnecessary software as time goes on.
-You won’t be cracking the enigma code on its cheap ’n’ cheerful Intel Celeron CPU any time soon, but the design is slim and the 11.6in display is spacious enough for work and watching entertainment on the go.
+A Chromebook designed by trusted brand Asus, this basic model runs on a Google Chrome operating system and features 4GB RAM plus 64GB eMMC to give you more than enough storage.
+Ultraportable, this device is powered by a dual-core Intel processor and the design is slim and the 14 inch full HD display is spacious enough for work and watching entertainment on the go.

 Lenovo Ideapad 3: Was £379.99, now £279.99, Amazon.co.uk